android/android-test/docs/espresso-snippets.md

 For more information see the [FailureHandler]({{ site.sourceUrl }}espresso/core/src/main/java/android/support/test/espresso/FailureHandler.java) interface and [Espresso.setFailureHandler]({{ site.sourceUrl }}espresso/core/src/main/java/android/support/test/espresso/Espresso.java).

-## inRoot

 ### Using inRoot to target non-default windows

 Surprising, but true - Android supports multiple [windows](http://developer.android.com/reference/android/view/Window.html).
 Normally, this is transparent (pun intended) to the users and the app developer, yet in certain cases multiple windows are visible (e.g. an auto-complete window gets drawn over the main application window in the search widget).
 To simplify your life, by default Espresso uses a heuristic to guess which Window you intend to interact with.
 This heuristic is almost always "good enough"; however, in rare cases, you'll need to specify which window an interaction should target.
-You can do this by providing your own root window (aka [Root]({{ site.sourceUrl }}espresso/core/src/main/java/android/support/test/espresso/Root.java) matcher:
+You can do this by providing your own root window (aka [Root]({{ site.sourceUrl }}espresso/core/src/main/java/android/support/test/espresso/Root.java)) matcher:

 {% highlight java %}
 onView(withText("South China Sea"))